rootski-io/rootski/README.md

 Rootski is developed by volunteers!

-Above all else, Rootski as a platform to learn and mentor anyone with an interest in
+Above all else, Rootski is a platform to learning and mentoring anyone with an interest in

 - frontend/backend development
 - developing data science models